tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `apt-get dist-upgrade` -> handles changing dependencies and might remove packages or install packages currently not installed

-`apt-get -f upgrade|install` -> fix unmet dependencies, even if done with dpkg
+`apt-get -f upgrade|install` -> fix unmet dependencies, even if the package which has a dependency issue is installed via dpkg

 `apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system from the cache
 `apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.